jessecallahan/Tap-Room-with-Redux/README.md

 ## Bugs

 Cant record multiple pints,
-needs to make price an interger input, does not give you 'sold out' alert
+needs to make price an integer input, does not give you 'sold out' alert